 Read Executive Briefing →The week agentic banking went live across four UK incumbents simultaneously.
 Executive briefing covering the five strategic signals that matter most for senior leaders.

-Read Executive Briefing →The PRA publicly names Anthropic Mythos and ChatGPT 5.5 Instant as systems that could materially disrupt UK FS.
+Read Retail Briefing →The PRA publicly names Anthropic Mythos and ChatGPT 5.5 Instant as systems that could materially disrupt UK FS.
 Amazon Alexa for Shopping consolidates 300m Rufus users with Auto-Buy and Buy for Me.
 CMA opens antitrust case on Copilot defaults inside Office and Teams.
 Visa Agentic Ready live with 21 issuers including Nationwide; Alipay AI Pay reaches 100m users on voice-authorised Taobao.

 Read Retail Briefing →FCA PS25/12 Supplementary Safeguarding Regime live 7 May; Walmart Sparky 35% AOV uplift vs ChatGPT Instant Checkout; UK Internet Matters survey: 32% of children bypass biometric age verification within two months.